rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

      sudo watch -n 10 -d /sbin/ip addr show eth0

 Watch the `RX bytes` number.
 Every 10 seconds, the <code>-d</code> argument highlights any changes in RX bytes numbers.
 The 10-second pause gives you time to note the RX bytes number before it changes.
-You can reduce the amount of math required to calculate exact changes if you remember that at least eight digits must change &ndash; per <code>watch -d</code> highlighting &ndash; between each 10-second update before you need to apply any arithmetic.
+You can reduce the amount of math required to calculate exact changes if you remember that at least eight digits must change - per <code>watch -d</code> highlighting - between each 10-second update before you need to apply any arithmetic.
 For virtual machines with 2 GB RAM or more, at least nine digits must change before you need to calculate the exact change.
 The following table shows the maximum change in RX bytes per second by server size.
-&emsp;

 <table>
 	<tr>
 		<th>Cloud server size</th>